-The author makes an attempt to give arguments for ontological nature of sociocultural illusions.
+This is an attempt to give arguments for ontological nature of sociocultural illusions in this article.
 An accurate determination of sociocultural illusions is founded on the definitions of human illusions that were suggested by I. Kant.
 Experience of branching classification of sociocultural illusions is demonstrated.

-Keywords: sociocultural illusions; personal psychological illusions; reality of virtuality; transformed form; utopias and ideologies.
+Keywords: sociocultural illusions, personal psychological illusions, reality of virtuality, transformed form, utopias and ideologies.